-The program is based on a high resolution realistic body model based on the cross-sectional images of the Visible Human.
-It contains about 650 three-dimensional anatomical objects, mostly of the thorax and the abdomen, including nervous and cardiovascular systems.
+VOXEL-MAN 3D Navigator: Inner Organs is based on a high resolution virtual body model, created from the cross-sectional images of the Visible Human.
+It contains about 650 three-dimensional anatomical objects, mainly of the thoracic and abdominal cavities.

 Using the mouse, the scene may be rotated, and objects may be added or removed.
 Furthermore, anatomical objects may be marked, searched for, painted, annotated, or described.
-Anatomical objects to be manipulated may also be selected from an object list.
+Anatomical objects to be manipulated may be selected in the image or from an object list.
 A textual instruction illustrates the possibilities available for the chosen scene.

 The radiological manifestation of the organs can be viewed in the context of 3D anatomy.
 This includes simulated X-ray images where organs may also be highlighted, as well as cross-sectional images from the anatomy and from CT.

-The program provides unique reference material not only for medical students, but also for professionals in all medical disciplines involving anatomy and radiology.
-However, also interested non-specialists can explore the inner structure of the human body using the 3D-Navigator.
+The program provides unique reference material not only for medical students, but also for professionals in all medical disciplines involving anatomy and radiology of the trunk.
+Even laypersons can get fascinating insights.

-Voxel-Man 3D-Navigator: Inner Organs was originally published in 2000 by Springer-Verlag, with an updated version published in 2003.
-Since 2018 it is available for free download under a Creative Commons license.
+VOXEL-MAN 3D Navigator: Inner Organs was first published in 2000 by Springer-Verlag, with an updated version published in 2003.
+Since 2018, it is available for free download under a Creative Commons license.